jopiiyan/Virtual-Paddock-Engineer/EVALUATION.md

 **Judge:** Gemini (`gemini-2.5-flash`, independent of the generator); RAGAS measured for the generation-enabled configs; see the RAGAS section.

-Every number here is reproducible by running a script in this repo (CLAUDE.md R2).
-Nothing is estimated or illustrative.

 ---

 ## TL;DR: the honest headline